This is some of the equipment I use.

-I originally got these without a remote but found one later on that works with both units.
 A remote is needed to turn the on screen display (OSD) off for digitising.

 I clean the players when they start to struggle with tracking or pops and clicks on the Hi-Fi audio which can be between 10 and 30 VHS cassettes depending on the condition of the cassettes played.

 I use audio mixers to balance the audio as I am recording.
 Many VHS tapes loose signal over time and so one side can be quieter.
 I have also had tapes where the volume of the source was turned down and so the lower audio setting was recorded.